10 – Smoke On The Water – Deep Purple

 # 1 – Stairway To Heaven – Led Zeppelin

 We close out our list of the 10 Most Overplayed Songs in Rock Music with the one you knew just had to be number one.
-It’s amazing how such an epic, long song can be overplayed, but anyone who grew up in the 1970s knows just how many times this song was played constantly.
+It’s incredible how such an epic, long song can be overplayed, but anyone who grew up in the 1970s knows just how many times this song was played constantly.
 It has eased up a bit in recent memory, but the damage was already done.
 If you didn’t know, the song was released on Led Zeppelin’s fourth album in 1971.

 Nimber 2 should have been Scenes From an Italian Restaurant.